GiannisStathoudakis/piggymetrics-lab/README.md

 # Spring Boot & Kafka Streams Microservices Lab

+> **Note on Repository Name:** This repository is named `piggymetrics-lab` because it originally hosted a [PiggyMetrics](https://github.com/sqshq/piggymetrics) deployment.
+The lab has since been heavily upgraded to use the Spring Boot Kafka Streams Demo.
+The repository name has been kept intact to prevent breaking existing GitOps continuous deployment pipelines in Argo CD.

 This repository serves as a practical learning environment for deploying and managing event-driven microservices, GitOps, and zero-trust infrastructure.

 The lab utilizes a fork ([microservices-demo-fork](https://github.com/GiannisStathoudakis/springboot-kafka-streams-microservices-demo)) of [ZaTribune's Spring Boot Kafka Streams Demo](https://github.com/ZaTribune/springboot-kafka-streams-microservices-demo), which has been modified and adapted to be as compatible as possible with this infrastructure project.
 It acts as a comprehensive e-commerce microservices application featuring multiple Java Spring Boot services, MySQL databases, and real-time event streams.